First steps with Nix

 One-off command

-Instead of creating a shell environment, you can also run commands one-off using the -c option.
-The above session can equally be achieved using:
+Instead of entering an interactive shell, you can also run commands one-off using the -c option.

 nix shell nixpkgs#cowsay nixpkgs#fortune -c sh -c 'fortune | cowsay'